ryhazerus/papercuts-shortcuts/README.md

 # 🧑‍🚀 Papercuts

-The Zeal of shortcuts made especially for Windows.
-Find and load all of your favorite shortcuts with ease.
+Papercuts is a [Zeal](https://zealdocs.org/) inspired offline app that will let you browse and search all of your application shortcuts right there on your desktop.
+It's made especially for quicksearching all your shortcuts in Windows.

 <p align="center">
   <img style="width: 500px" src="./data/showcase.png" alt="Papercut Showcase"/>